edersonmelo/edersonmelo/README.md

-🚀 I'm Ederson Melo, I'm a Specialist in Software Architecture and Engineering, Data, AI and Cloud.
+🚀 I'm Ederson Melo, I'm a Solutions Architect and Data & AI Consultant, a Specialist in Software Architecture and Engineering, Data, AI and Cloud.

-💻 Currently a Solutions Architect at @eybrasil.

-🧭 I'm a Leadership Specialist, Solutions and Software Architect, Software Engineer, 4x Oracle Certified, AI & Data, Cloud, Frontend and DevOps.
+🧭 I'm a Leadership Specialist, Solutions and Software Architect, Software Engineer, 4x Oracle Certified, AI and Data, Cloud, Frontend and DevOps.

 🦙 Founder of Astrowork Academy.